AliaksandrMakaranka/ruby_hello-api/README.md

 ## ▶️ Run the API

-Create a file named `app.rb` with the following content:
+Create a file named `main.rb` with the following content:

 ```ruby
 require 'sinatra'